andrea-sdl/work-hats-book/01-contents/06-there-are-things-that-last-forever.md

 # there are things that last forever

-One wise man once told me: _"Nothing is more definitive than a temporary fix."_
+One man once told me: _"Nothing is more definitive than a temporary fix."_

 He was damn right.
 We tell ourselves that we will have to cope with that fix just for a little while, but soon we will find a good permanent solution.